 All posts

-Strategy6 min read
+Strategy8 min read

 Your expertise is an asset.
 Stop renting it by the hour.

-JSJaroslav Suranyi
+Jaro Suranyi

 You are good at what you do.
 Fully booked, well paid, calendar stacked weeks out.
 Then a holiday comes, or you get sick, or you just want a quiet month, and the income stops cold.
 You look back at the year and realize you earned a lot and built nothing.
 No asset.
 Just a very well-paid job you cannot step away from.

-An hour of your time is a perishable good.
-You sell it once, it is gone, and tomorrow you start again at zero.
 However high your rate, the structure is the same as any hourly worker: income capped by available hours, income that stops the day you stop.
 No equity.
 Nothing compounds.
 Nothing you could sell, hand off, or leave running.

-An asset behaves differently on every count.
 A course, an academy, a captured method exists whether or not you worked today.
 It serves a hundred people as easily as one.
-It can be improved so it is worth more next year.
+You can improve it so it is worth more next year.
 It can, in principle, be sold or passed on, because it is a thing that exists outside your calendar.
 The old line is "owning a job versus owning a business," and for an expert the dividing line is exactly this: have you turned what you know into something that lives apart from your hours, or not.

 Rent your expertise by the hour and it resets.
 Own it as an asset and it compounds.